Alva789ro/ByLaws-IQ/README.md

-# Bylaws-IQ: AI-Powered Zoning Bylaws Analysis
+# Bylaws-IQ: Advanced Zoning Bylaws Analysis System

-Bylaws-IQ is an advanced AI-powered system that automatically discovers, analyzes, and extracts specific zoning metrics for any address in Massachusetts.
-The system uses sophisticated web scraping, official document discovery, and LLM analysis to provide accurate zoning information with live citations.
+Bylaws-IQ is a sophisticated automated system that discovers, analyzes, and extracts specific zoning metrics for any address in Massachusetts.
+The system combines advanced web automation, official document discovery, and large language model analysis to provide accurate zoning information with verifiable citations.

 ## Overview